kuzi-02/EmployeeApp/README.md

 Done by: **Kuzivakwashe Mavera**

-**EmployeeApp** is an employee management web app that allows one to perform CRUD operations on employee and department entities.
+**EmployeeApp** is web application which serves as a user-friendly platform for managing employee-related information within an organization.
+The app facilitates CRUD operations (Create, Read, Update, Delete) for both departments and employees, providing seamless data management capabilities.

 ## License